 What is a Special VFR clearance?

-Special VFR clearances allow VFR pilots to land at surface E, class D, C and B airports when the field is IFR, but only if the pilot can maintain clear of clouds and the visibility is at least 1 SM.
+Special VFR clearances allow VFR pilots to land at surface E, class D, and some C and B airports when the field is IFR, but only if:

-Why should I ask for a Special VFR clearance?
+Why should you ask for a Special VFR clearance?

 The Special VFR clearance exists to help VFR pilots/aircraft get in and out of controlled airfields when the field is IFR without an IFR clearance/flight plan.

-It’s not an IFR clearance, so if your aircraft is a VFR-only aircraft, you can use special VFR (but only between sunrise and sunset).
+It’s not an IFR clearance, so if your aircraft is a VFR-only aircraft, you can use a special VFR clearance.

 Before you ask for a clearance you need to know the basics.